agrojason-project/AgroJason/README.md

 AgroJason Project, is an automated hydroponic greenhouse which maintains the conditions of humidity, pH, light and temperature.
 The desirable values are saved in a database.
 It has 4 separate units, in order to have parallel cultivation.
 These units are connected to a UI system, so that the system is easily controlled by a user.

+## Goals

+This project aims to be the template in order to develop and test new technologies in agriculturing, and give an inspiration in hydroponic systems management and telescoping.
+More specifecily, some technologies we want to develop is:

+* AI integration for better understanding of cultivation needs and reduction of labor costs for producers.
+* Using IoT for managing the greenhouse from distance.
+* Using computer vision for etc. disease prevention.

+## Cultivation

+The Greenhouse's cultivation is going to be a hydroponic system.
+The plants (which are presented in the DataBase section) are going to be planted in a stonewool, in order to be easy to change cultivations.
+This is going to be set in a closed system of irrigation in order to reduce the needed resources and the ground pollution.

 ## Control Unit

 Each unit has its own control unit.
 It is implemented on Arduino mini board.
 It has its own sensors in order to get values of: